kcrary/istari/docs/definitions.md

 A datatype definition begins with "invisible" pervasive arguments preceded by the `intersect` keyword.
 They are `intersect`-bound in the types of the datatypes and constructors.
+(This is typically used for level variables.)
 Next are the visible pervasive arguments, preceded by the `forall` keyword.
 They are arguments to all the datatypes and constructors.
 Next is the universe to which the datatypes belong.
 In the example, the datatypes belong to the same universe (`U i`) to which the type argument `a` belongs.

 Next are the datatype and their constructors.
 Each datatype can take additional "index" arguments.
 In the example, both datatypes take